-Semester Mark: Three projects - 33,33% each
+Theory: 2 periods per week Semester Mark: Three projects - 33,33% each Examination: No examination

-- I. Engineering Road Design using appropriate software - 2.
+- 1. Engineering Road Design using appropriate software - 2.
 Program development: Writing programs in a high level language and the utilization of an application package - 3.
 Applications: Use of applications software for certain tasks - 4.
 Database management systems: The Design and implementation of a database